Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

 [4] National Center for Textual and Lexical Resources

-[5] Law No. 2005–102 of February 11, 2005, on equal rights and opportunities, participation, and citizenship for persons with disabilities.
+[5] Law No. 2005–102 of February 11, 2005, on equal rights and opportunities, participation, and citizenship for people with disabilities.
 (February 12, 2005).
 Légifrance, French Republic.

 [6] The Handikraft association, based in Font Romeu, promotes accessibility for all through adaptive skiing.